Lavan1999/Project-2_PhonepePulse/README.md

 # Data Collection:

-1.The first step is to collect data from the Github using the Github link.
+- The first step is to collect data from the Github using the Github link.
-2.Once created the clone of GIT-HUB repository then,imported required libraries for the program.
+- Once created the clone of GIT-HUB repository then,imported required libraries for the program.
-3.Extracted from the Github link used to retrieve Aggregated Transaction, Aggregated User, Map Transaction, Map user, Top Transaction, Top user.
+- Extracted from the Github link used to retrieve Aggregated Transaction, Aggregated User, Map Transaction, Map user, Top Transaction, Top user.
-4.I have used this to connect direct path to get the data as states for Python to make requests to the Data and the responses are Collected as a Dictionary (Data Collection)
+-  I have used this to connect direct path to get the data as states for Python to make requests to the Data and the responses are Collected as a Dictionary (Data Collection)

 # Create DataFrame: